 Evaluation.
+Provide who is responsible for the evaluation activities and when the activities will occur.
+If funded, Division Staff will work with grant recipients to develop a detailed evaluation plan appropriate to the project and in line with state and federal requirements.
 Provide information on how the project will be evaluated as it is implemented.
 This section should also provide the measures to determine the project's success.

-- 1. Evaluation Narrative.
-Describe the evaluation plan for the project including who will be responsible for the evaluation and when the evaluation will occur.
+- Evaluation Narrative.
+Describe the evaluation plan for the project, including who will be responsible for the evaluation and when the evaluation will occur.
 Describe any questionnaires, surveys or test instruments to be used.
 Describe any reports the evaluation will produce.
 Describe how the evaluation will be used to make changes within the project year.
-If you wish to include evaluation samples (not required), they can be uploaded in the attachments section of the application. - 2.
+If you wish to include evaluation samples (not required), they can be uploaded in the attachments section of the application. - 1.
 Outcomes.
 The outcome measures changes in knowledge, skills, behavior or condition of the customer as a result of the project.
 The Division requires at least one of the three required outcomes be used to evaluate each project.
 Select at least one of the outcome(s) below that will best measure the success of the project.
 Additional outcomes can be added if desired, but are not required.